Do you think you know how to practise Buddhism correctly or in the right way? Let us discuss this subject.

 One of the key takeaways on how to practise Buddhism the proper way is to remember that learning is a lifelong process.
 Always remember that no matter how knowledgeable you are when it comes to Buddhism, there are still more to be discovered and understood about the way of life each day.

 Always stay humble and have a sincere heart as you approach Buddhism as the way of life.
-And with the above 7 considerations in mind, you will be well on your first step to approaching a correct path to Buddhism.
+And with the above 7 considerations in mind, you will be well on your first step to approaching the correct path to Buddhism.

 That said, may you be well and happy.